Toggle menu

 3. Mission Statement

 Our mission is to provide high quality, diverse family placements for children and young people.
-Carers will be continuously trained and supported by a highly regarded team of professionals to promote stable and safe placements.
+Carers will be continuously trained and supported by a highly regarded team of professionals to promote stable and safe homes for children.
 The Family Placement Team will inspire confidence in children and young people to do the best they possibly can and to develop and reach their personal goals.
 The team will provide a respectful service, which strives to be free from discrimination, prejudice and racism.

 4. Sufficiency Strategy

-Stockton-on-Tees Borough Council's Sufficiency Strategy delivers on our statutory responsibility for sufficiency planning and commitment for the right of every child to live safely and securely when they are not able to live with their own parents, for whatever reason.
 Where children are not able to safely live with their family of origin, they need to live, either in the short term or permanently, in other care arrangements.
 Stockton-on-Tees Borough Council will, where possible, place them with alternative nurturing and supportive families.
-Regular data in respect of placement needs and trends is shared with the Director and Assistant Director of Children's Services to also inform the council's wider placement strategies.

 5. Objectives and aims

 Our goal is to ensure that children and young people enjoy a safe, healthy childhood and young adulthood, built on happy memories and loving relationships, where they are encouraged and given every opportunity to achieve in all areas of their lives.
-Where appropriate young people will be encouraged and supported to remain with their former foster carer under a Staying Put arrangement, once they reach adulthood.
+Where appropriate young people will be encouraged and supported to remain with their former foster carer under a 'Staying Put' arrangement, once they reach adulthood.

-The Fostering Service Objectives
+The Fostering Service objectives are:

-• proactively recruit, prepare, assess and train foster carers and supported lodgings hosts from a diverse range of backgrounds, who can meet the holistic needs of children and young people
+• proactively recruit, prepare, assess and train foster carers and supported lodgings hosts from a diverse range of backgrounds, who can meet the holistic needs of children and young people in our care

 • listen to children and young people and consider their views when planning for their care